dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 ## Data Transfer Objects (DTO)

 You may have already noticed how many times we had to refer to the properties of a link within our code, in particular, the `name` and `url` is passed around from the controller to the service, just to create the link.
-In the real-world, requirements change and having multiple reference at difference places adds complexity to our application and makes it more difficult to maintain and scale it.
+In the real-world, requirements change and having multiple references at different places adds complexity to our application and makes it more difficult to maintain and scale it.

 This is how [Data Transfer Objects (DTO)](https://en.wikipedia.org/wiki/Data_transfer_object) saves us from this complexity.
 It is a common concept in software development that is not specific to Nest.
-Not only it is helpful for encapsulating data between processes but can also be useful for data validations.
+Not only is it helpful for encapsulating data between processes but can also be useful for data validations.
 Do note that DTO is not a model definition but defines the shape of data for a specific process, for example - creating a link.

-DTO, similar to model, can defined as classes or interfaces.
+DTO, similar to model, can be defined as classes or interfaces.
 As per Nest documentation, the recommended approach is to use classes.
 So let's go with that.

 ## Implement CreateLinkDto